utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-summer.md

 I suggest you use Workbench to clean, analyze and shape your data for Datawrapper.
 (You can chart in Workbench for yourself, but your published graphic needs to be in Datawrapper, Flourish or some other tool that allows descriptions, annotations and the like.)

-### Questions and story ideas

 You might start by using Workbench to answer a series of questions.
-It isn't required that you find any ot these ... they are just ideas for you to work from or help you brainstorm for your own idea.
+It isn't required that you find any of these ... they are just ideas for you to work from or help you brainstorm for your own idea.

 ### Alcohol sales data